Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

-The ST function learning curves for URS (dashed), GGFPS (solid), and FPS (dash-dotted) are shown in log-log scale in Figure \ref{fig:ST_LC}, where the y-axis denotes the test mean absolute error (MAE) and the x-axis shows the training set size, $N$.
+The ST function learning curves for URS (dashed black), GGFPS (solid blue), FPS (red dash-dotted), and PCov-FPS (solid green) are shown in log-log scale in Figure \ref{fig:ST_LC}.
 The FPS and GGFPS training sets sampled from the labeled set of 1{,}000 data points start at an $N$ of 950.
 These 950 data points are the ``best'' performing out of the initial 1{,}000.
 We continue this sampling process until we reach a training set size of 50.
-The corresponding learning curves are therefore read ``backwards'' in the plot.
-The same is true for initial labeled set sizes of 500, 250, and 100.
+The corresponding learning curves are therefore read from right to left in the plot.
+The same is true for initial labeled set sizes of 500 and 250.
 The URS learning curves, by virtue of uniform sampling, are invariant to the initial labeled set size.

-Across all labeled set sizes, FPS requires on average 1.5 times fewer training points than URS to achieve the same predictive accuracy.
+Across all labeled set sizes, FPS requires on average 1.5 times fewer training points than URS to achieve the same MAE.
 The performance gap between FPS and URS increases with lower training set sizes for all labeled set sizes.

-GGFPS improves upon the predictive performance of FPS by up to a factor of 3 for the same number of training points and the same labeled set size.
+PCov-FPS outperforms FPS at all labeled set sizes and training set sizes, except for $N < 70$.
+GGFPS improves upon the predictive performance of FPS and PCov-FPS by up to a factor of 3 for the same number of training points and the same labeled set size.
 It also improves predictive efficiency by up to a factor of 2 compared to FPS, achieving the same predictive accuracy with half the number of training points.
-Compared to URS, GGFPS training sets match the MAE of the entire labeled set with on average one half the total training set size across all labeled set sizes.
+Compared to URS, GGFPS training sets match the MAE of the entire labeled set with, on average, half the total training set size across all labeled set sizes.
+For smaller labeled sets and training set sizes, the performance gap between GGFPS and FPS shrinks.

-We note that smaller initial labeled sets produce GGFPS training sets with lower relative predictive accuracy compared to FPS, for a given $N$.
-For a labeled set of 100 data points, the GGFPS MAE matches FPS.

-The MAE of the GGFPS training sets comprised of 950 data points is lower than the MAE of the original labeled set of $1{,}000$ data points from which the GGFPS data is selected.
-The MAE difference disappears when the RMSE is plotted instead of the MAE (see SI \Cref{fig:SISTcombined} (left)), indicating the presence of test error outliers.

-The optimal GGFPS $\beta$ values selected in the KRR CV process are shown in Figure \ref{fig:ST_beta_violin} for set sizes of 500 and $1{,}000$ (blue and orange).
-For both, the spread increases with training set size, implying a flatter loss surface as the training points saturate more of the labeled data space.
-These distributions are function specific, and reveal a degree of gradient bias for each function surface.

-Additionally, the optimal cross-validated GGFPS kernel widths, shown in SI Figure \ref{fig:SISTcombined} (right), are consistently between 1.5 and 2 times smaller than their URS and FPS counterparts.
-Smaller kernel widths correspond to training points that are either closer together, or are located in highly varying regions of the function space.